List of Ben 10 television series: Ben 10 and Generator Rex

 During Cartoon Network's panel at 2011's San Diego Comic-Con, Ben 10 and Generator Rex creators Man of Action announced a crossover special between the Ben 10 and Generator Rex series titled "Ben 10/Generator Rex: Heroes United".
 The forty-minute special aired on November 25, 2011, as a Generator Rex episode.

 A comic book based on the special titled "Hero Times Two" was released on November 30, 2011, as the 65th issue of DC Comics' Cartoon Network: Action Pack.

 A second crossover titled "Ben Gen 10" aired as a part of the fifth and last season of the Ben 10 reboot and featured new versions of several Generator Rex characters in the reboot universe.

 Ben 10 and The Secret Saturdays

 All of the characters from The Secret Saturdays except of VV Argost were completely recast in the Ben 10 Omniverse episode "T.G.I.S.", which takes place after the end of The Secret Saturdays.
 Drew Saturday also appeared in a later episode of Ben 10: Omniverse.

 "Crossover Nexus"

 An extended episode of OK K.O.!
 Let's Be Heroes featured guest appearances from Ben Tennyson from the 2016 Ben 10 reboot, Garnet from Steven Universe, and Raven from Teen Titans Go!, alongside several legacy characters from past Cartoon Network shows.

-Future

-In 2013, in response to fan questioning about rumors of a Gwen 10 spin-off series, Man of Action confirmed they were actively working with a Japanese anime company to develop a series that would "just follow Gwen without any Ben" as they attend college, retaining her boyfriend Kevin Levin as a supporting character, citing the character's greater popularity in Asia compared to Ben as the reason for the solo series entering development.
-Despite this, no update on the Gwen 10 spin-off has been given as of 2025.

-According to Duncan Rouleau, Cartoon Network has plans they are working on right now.
-He hoped that there would be some announcements by the end of 2021, but as of 2025, no announcement has been made so far.
-The crew was developing many options; the changing fields of platforms from cable to streaming, the consolidation of Warner Bros. franchises, and a "thousand other factors" determined where, how, and when this iteration will finally settle.